rdjxyz/rdjxyz/README.md

 Currently, I'm learning JavaScript and creating a very niched Chrome extension—something to eliminate a common frustration I have at work every day.

-Aside from the Chrome extension, I'll be diving into Frontend Mentor challenges and building a portfolio of work through their platform with repositories hosted here.
+Aside from that, I'll be doing Frontend Mentor challenges and building a [portfolio of work](https://www.frontendmentor.io/profile/rdjxyz) through their platform with repositories hosted here.

 The best way to get in touch with me is to [message me on LinkedIn](https://www.linkedin.com/in/rick-d-johnston/).